dragones/llmpm/README.md

 ### Embed Everything

-Make meaning with a central vector store of embeddings.
-Think of an embedding like a summary that captures the essence of complex data (like text or customer behavior) into a simpler form.
+Think of an embedding like a summary that captures the semantic essence of complex data (like text or customer behavior) into a simpler form.

 Vector databases differ from traditional databases by storing content embeddings according to the semantic meaning of the text vs. traditional object-relational mapping to SQL or JSON databases.